Tushar022005/Optimized-Bidirectional-DAB-DC-DC-Converter-for-Microgrid-Using-Dolphin-Algorithm/README.md

 •	IAE is calculated and fed back into DEA.

-•	DEA converges to optimal PI gains and prints:

-  Optimal Kp = 5.3558
-  Optimal Ki = 2.8991
+•	DEA converges to optimal PI gains and prints:Optimal Kp = 5.3558 Optimal Ki = 2.8991

 •	Final waveforms and responses appear directly in Simulink scopes.
 ________________________________________